 How long to keep everything?

-I keep things in my file for around 6 months after the closing date, and only recycle when I need to use that monthly section of my file again.
 These days there are also lots of ‘late entry’ draws (also called ‘wrap up’ or ‘mop up’ draws), long after the main promotions end.
 Again, don’t risk throwing out your POPs until after that date!

 Promoters should allow 28 days for a winner to respond to the notification of a win – and supply any required POP.
 If the winner doesn’t reply, the promoter has to choose another winner – and allow another 28 days for the replacement winner to respond, and so on.
 In some cases, it can take months to contact and validate a winner – so don’t give up hope too soon!